 Motis recorded her first jazz-inspired album under Chamorro in 2010 and released several others, including Emotional Dance (2017) and Do Outro Lado Do Azul (2019).

-Although she excelled in playing the trumpet, she began singing after being a part of the Sant Andreu Jazz Band.
+Although she excelled in playing the trumpet, Motis began singing after being a part of the Sant Andreu Jazz Band.

 4. Cynthia Robinson

-Born and raised in Sacramento, she grew up playing the flute.
+Born and raised in Sacramento, Cynthia Robinson grew up playing the flute, but she was also a trumpeter and vocalist.

 5. Cindy Bradley